Charles E. Burchfield: Legacy

 The Charles Burchfield Center at Buffalo State College was dedicated in his honor in 1966.
 It was renamed The Burchfield Art Center in 1983 with an expanded mission to support a multi-arts focus.
 Between 1991 and 1994, the museum received a series of gifts from Charles Rand Penney, Ph.
 D., of more than 1,300 works by Western New York artists.
 Included in that gift were 183 works by Charles E. Burchfield.
 In honor of such a substantial donation the museum was again renamed as The Burchfield Penney Art Center.

-The Charles E. Burchfield Nature & Art Center in West Seneca, New York is named in his honor.
+The Charles E. Burchfield Nature & Art Center in West Seneca, New York, is named in his honor.
 Developed in 1999, the 29 acre art and nature center complex also contains wild and cultivated gardens, a large playground, nature trails, playgrounds and an outdoor amphitheater alongside the banks of the Buffalo Creek.

+Four of Burchfield's paintings cover author Marilynne Robinson's Gilead series.

 Of his current legacy, Saltz writes that "Consciously or not, recent painters like Peter Doig, Verne Dawson, Gregory Amenoff, Kurt Lightner, and Ellen Altfest are channeling bits of Burchfield's visionary vibe."